VishalKumarGupta1/Recipe-Hub/README.md

-# Recipe-Hub
+# Recipe Hub

- Welcome to **Recipe Hub**!  **Recipe Hub** is a user-friendly web app that lets you easily search for recipes by name or ingredient.
+Welcome to **Recipe Hub**!
+Recipe Hub is a user-friendly web app that lets you easily search for recipes by name or ingredient.
 It provides detailed instructions, ingredient lists with amounts, and enticing images of each dish.
 Perfect for novice cooks and culinary enthusiasts alike, Recipe Hub makes discovering and creating delicious meals a breeze!
 Happy cooking!

 ## Features

 - **Search Recipes**: Easily find recipes by name or ingredient.